 - Active central nervous system tumors or metastases

-- Patients with Grade ≥ 2 neuropathy will be evaluated on a case-by-case basis after consultation with the Study Physician
+- Participants with Grade ≥2 neuropathy will be evaluated on a case-by-case basis after consultation with the Study Physician

-- Patients with irreversible toxicity not reasonably expected to be exacerbated by the treatment with durvalumab may be included only after consultation with the Study Physician
+- Participants with irreversible toxicity not reasonably expected to be exacerbated by the treatment with durvalumab may be included only after consultation with the Study Physician

-- Has active or prior documented autoimmune or inflammatory disorders (including inflammatory bowel disease [eg, colitis or Crohn's disease], diverticulitis [with the exception of diverticulosis], systemic lupus erythematosus, Sarcoidosis syndrome, or Wegener syndrome [granulomatosis with polyangiitis, Graves' disease, rheumatoid arthritis, hypophysitis, uveitis, etc]).
+- Has active or prior documented autoimmune or inflammatory disorders (including inflammatory bowel disease [for example, colitis or Crohn's disease], diverticulitis [with the exception of diverticulosis], systemic lupus erythematosus, Sarcoidosis syndrome, or Wegener syndrome [for example, granulomatosis with polyangiitis, Graves' disease, rheumatoid arthritis, hypophysitis, uveitis]).
 The following are exceptions to this criterion:

-- Patients with hypothyroidism (eg, following Hashimoto syndrome) stable on hormone replacement
+- Participants with hypothyroidism (for example, following Hashimoto syndrome) stable on hormone replacement

-- Patients with any chronic skin condition that does not require systemic therapy
+- Participants with any chronic skin condition that does not require systemic therapy

-- Patients without active disease in the last 5 years may be included but only after consultation with the Moderna medical monitor
+- Participants without active disease in the last 5 years may be included but only after consultation with the Moderna medical monitor

 - Has a history of primary immunodeficiency, allogenic solid organ transplantation, or tuberculosis